Health Science Department

 Our program teaches both theory and practical skills, along with hands-on experience through a combination of lectures, labs and clinical assignments.
 Students are from all parts of Cochise, Pima and Santa Cruz counties.
 Lectures are held on the Sierra Vista Campus, while labs are conducted on the Douglas, Sierra Vista, Benson and Santa Cruz campuses.
 Students are scheduled for clinical experiences in hospitals and health agencies in many different areas of the county, such as Benson, Douglas, Bisbee, Fort Huachuca, Sierra Vista, Willcox, Santa Cruz and Tucson.
 Students must provide their own transportation to lectures, labs and clinical.

 While completion of the program does not guarantee licensure, our graduates have a high success rate on the National Council Licensing Exam.
-Students completing the first year nursing requirements are eligible to apply for licensure as practical nurses.
-Our nursing program is accredited by the National League for Nursing Accrediting Commission and approved by the Arizona State Board of Nursing.
+Our nursing program is accredited by the Accreditation Commission for Education in Nursing and approved by the Arizona State Board of Nursing.
 The program offers expert instruction, modern equipment, and a wide variety of clinical experience in hospitals and agencies throughout Cochise County.

 Students completing graduation requirements for the Associate of Applied Science degree in Nursing are eligible to apply for licensure as registered nurses.
 Applicants for licensure in Arizona must provide evidence of citizenship or nationality.
 Licensing fees and requirements are determined by and are the sole responsibility of the State Boards of Nursing.
 In Arizona, the approximate cost of application fees, testing fees and fingerprinting is $550.
 Contact the Arizona State Board of Nursing with questions at azbn.gov or (602) 889-5150.